bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 ### Aspects
 TODO

-## Advanced Techniques
+## Implementation Techniques

 ### Abstract Syntax Tree
 So far everything has been described in terms of the surface syntax.
 This syntax builds upon the logical constructs of the language and allows to encode them more readable and concise.
 The language is however defined in terms of its abstract syntax tree[^why-ast], a general `data`-structure.
-As such the AST is vice versa expressed in the surface syntax in the form of usual expressions.
+As such the AST is vice versa expressed in a subset of the surface syntax in the form of usual expressions.
 Tagged forms are used to keep type safety as we will shortly see.

 [^why-ast]: The AST and why it is the _model_ of the language deserves an article on its own.
 Digest: It enables better tooling and allows the surface syntax to focus on expressing the usual well as the _unusual_ doesn't need to be possible to express as one always can escape to the AST.